Three of the most important things to know about the compensation amounts available in slip-and-fall cases are that:

 The severity of your injuries is likely the biggest factor in your claim.
 If you suffered a catastrophic injury, the defendant will likely be more interested in settling in order to avoid a potentially massive verdict in the personal injury case.
 If you were clearly partially to blame, the defendant and its insurance company may only offer a small settlement amount.
 Having a personal injury attorney handle these negotiations can make a big difference in the outcome of the personal injury claim.

 How does premises liability work in a slip-and-fall lawsuit?

 A slip-and-fall case is a type of premises liability case.
 These claims seek to hold property owners, occupiers, or managers liable for unsafe conditions on their premises.

 The details of premises liability laws vary between states.
-Many states’ laws are similar to California’s, which requires the plaintiff to prove the following elements of the case:
+Many states’ laws are similar to California’s, which require you to prove the following elements of the case:

 - the defendant owned, leased, occupied, or controlled the property,

 - the defendant was negligent in the use or maintenance of the property,

 - the defendant’s negligence was a substantial factor in causing your injuries.4

 In slip-and-fall cases, you have to show that the defendant’s negligence led to the unsafe condition that caused you to trip or slip.
 Those unsafe conditions can take a variety of forms, like:

 - puddles of slippery liquid,